Smokin Zo's BBQ

 What should hosts share for BBQ catering in Streeter, North Dakota?

 Send the date, address or venue, guest count, timing, menu direction, and any setup notes you already have.
-For Streeter, details around venues, private properties, workplaces, public sites, and community event spaces can change whether truck service, buffet service, or drop-off is the cleaner fit.
+For Streeter, details around venues, private properties, workplaces, public sites, and community event spaces can change whether truck service, Service format drop-off is the cleaner fit.

 For Streeter, the site read usually comes down to parking, load-in, guest flow, service window, setup space, and site permission.
 Those details help prevent a quote that looks fine on paper but struggles during service.